 Our lunch break is long, allowing time not only to eat a good, nutritious meal but also to take part in sports practices, rehearsals, clubs and activities, or to relax and read a book in the library.

 Boys return to their Form Tutors for afternoon registration at 1.15pm before going into afternoon lessons.
-Games and sports fixtures are on Tuesday and Friday afternoons for Second and Third Year boys and on Monday and Wednesday afternoons for Fourth and Fifth Year boys.
+Games and sports fixtures are on Tuesday and Friday afternoons for Second Year boys and on Monday and Wednesday afternoons for Third Year boys.
 There is a break between lessons in the middle of the afternoon, long enough to get some fresh air and a drink, or perhaps just to chat with friends.

 For the Lower First Year boys, the day ends at 3.30pm, except on a Monday when they finish with the rest of the School at 4.00pm.
 Depending on their age and where they live, boys travel home by car, bus, bike or on foot.
 Others stay on to take part in after school clubs and activities, which include swimming, aikido, fencing and running as well as drama rehearsals, informal concerts and musical performance classes.